I. These regulations are in constant evolution and can be changed or adapted at all times if LFA Management deems it necessary.

 III.
 3 points for a regulation time win

 1 point for the loosing shootout team

 The league encourages Changes on the fly in order to maximize our ice time and the flow of the game.
-As of this season, you will be allowed to change at the stoppage of play (except if your team ices the puck (*RH-10.2)) and the referee will wait 5 SECONDS once at the face-off before putting the puck back into play.
+You are allowed to change at the stoppage of play (except if your team ices the puck (*RH-10.2) and the referee will wait 5 SECONDS once at the face-off before putting the puck back into play.
 If a team delays the match and is not ready after the 5 seconds they will receive a penalty after the referee's third warning.
 And another if the team continues to delay the game according to the judgment of the referees.

 Important Notice: Captains, assistants and regular players are responsible to warn any substitute’s players of this regulation before each game.

-Following an illegal icing, the faulty team will see itself refuse any change of players.
+Following an illegal icing, the faulty team will see itself refused any change of players.
 The referee will notify the faulty team bench by raising his arm to indicate this prohibition.